MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

 - `RoomLeft`
 - `RoomClosed`

-The following events require additional control over Unity code to be intercepted (details are given later in this document):
+The following events require extra control over Unity code to be intercepted (details are given later in this document):

 - `RoomPropertyUpdated`
 - `RoomEventRaised`